Cumulonimbus capillatus

 A cumulonimbus capillatus is a cumulonimbus cloud with dense cirrus clouds above it, making the cloud top appear to contain hair-like structures.
+It is an intermediate stage between cumulonimbus calvus and cumulonimbus incus.

+Etymology

 The name comes from the Latin word capillatus, meaning "with hair".

-It is an intermediate stage between cumulonimbus calvus and cumulonimbus incus.

 Hazards

 A cumulonimbus capillatus is a mature and powerful cumulonimbus cloud and can produce multiple severe weather.